PapiLer/Reforestation/README.md

-## Writing with a broken pencil is pointless.
+## I knew a guy who collected candy canes, they were all in mint condition